Andreassim/Documentation/README.md

 the static folder is for files that needs to be converted to html the public folder is for the files we want to serve.

-When in the directory you can use
+When in the directory you can start the server with the following command:
 ```
 npm start
 ```
-To start the server.

 This will run ```./util/setup.js``` to generate the html in ```./public/``` and then start the server with ```node app.js```